JavaScript Map object and Array.map() explained

 Country.set('Italy', 'Rome');

-Now if we print the given map, we see that all these key-value pairs are added to a single map, and all the keys are displayed along with their value pairs.
+Now if we print the given map, we see all key-value pairs are added to a single map and all the keys are displayed alongside their value pairs.

 console.log(Country);

-This method allows us to access the value of a specific key.
-It returns the value pair corresponding to the provided key.
+This method allows us to access the value of a particular key.
+It returns the value paired with the provided key, or undefined if the key doesn’t exist.

 const Country = new Map();